 Bad Technology: I have no interest in working with the following technologies… SAS, COBOL, Fortran, iLog Rules, C, or Flash/ActionScript.
 Yes, I know I list these on my Resume, but that doesn’t mean I want to work with them again.

-Experience: I have 33+ years of experience in this field.
-I am not a junior developer, or even a mid-level developer, and I am not looking for employment in those roles.
+Experience: I have 37+ years of experience in this field.
+I am not a junior developer, or even a mid-level or senior developer, and I am not looking for employment in those roles.

 Web Design: As I have said before, I am not an Artist and thus I am not technically a Web Designer.
 I can do a decent job at it, but if you are looking for ultra flashy then I’m not your guy.